Greenhouse gas emissions: Emissions by other characteristics

+By type of energy source

-By socio-economic class
+By socio-economic class and age

 Fueled by the consumptive lifestyle of wealthy people, the wealthiest 5% of the global population has been responsible for 37% of the absolute increase in greenhouse gas emissions worldwide.
+It can be seen that there is a strong relationship between income and per capita carbon dioxide emissions.
 Almost half of the increase in absolute global emissions has been caused by the richest 10% of the population.
 In the newest report from the IPCC 2022, it states that the lifestyle consumptions of the poor and middle class in emerging economies produce approximately 5–50 times less the amount that the high class in already developed high-income countries.
 Variations in regional, and national per capita emissions partly reflect different development stages, but they also vary widely at similar income levels.
-The 10% of households with the highest per capita emissions contribute a disproportionately large share of global household GHG emissions.
+The 10% of households with the highest per capita emissions contribute a disproportionately large share of global household greenhouse gas emissions.

 Studies find that the most affluent citizens of the world are responsible for most environmental impacts, and robust action by them is necessary for prospects of moving towards safer environmental conditions.

 According to a 2020 report by Oxfam and the Stockholm Environment Institute, the richest 1% of the global population have caused twice as much carbon emissions as the poorest 50% over the 25 years from 1990 to 2015.
 This was, respectively, during that period, 15% of cumulative emissions compared to 7%.
-The bottom half of the population is directly-responsible for less than 20% of energy footprints and consume less than the top 5% in terms of trade-corrected energy.
+The bottom half of the population is directly responsible for less than 20% of energy footprints and consume less than the top 5% in terms of trade-corrected energy.
 The largest disproportionality was identified to be in the domain of transport, where e.g. the top 10% consume 56% of vehicle fuel and conduct 70% of vehicle purchases.
-However, wealthy individuals are also often shareholders and typically have more influence and, especially in the case of billionaires, may also direct lobbying efforts, direct financial decisions, and/or control companies:
+However, wealthy individuals are also often shareholders and typically have more influence and, especially in the case of billionaires, may also direct lobbying efforts, direct financial decisions, and/or control companies.

-Regional and national attribution of emissions

-Greenhouse gas intensity

-Greenhouse gas intensity is a ratio between greenhouse gas emissions and another metric, e.g., gross domestic product (GDP) or energy use.
-The terms "carbon intensity" and "emissions intensity" are also sometimes used.
-Emission intensities may be calculated using market exchange rates (MER) or purchasing power parity (PPP).
-Calculations based on MER show large differences in intensities between developed and developing countries, whereas calculations based on PPP show smaller differences.
-According to a study discussing the relationship between urbanization and carbon emissions, urbanization is becoming a huge player in the global carbon cycle.
-Depending on total carbon emissions done by a city that hasn't invested in carbon efficiency or improved resource management, the global carbon cycle is projected to reach 75% of the world population by 2030.